Manlililok2162/wobbly-buffed/Writerside/topics/Game-Design.md

 Use the attached controls to change aspects of the game mechanics.
 Find the best combination to make the game more
 satisfying:

-* Use "Show Timer" to toggle the visibility of the countdown timer, which affects the game state.
+* Use "**Show Timer**" to toggle the visibility of the countdown timer, which affects the game state.
-* Use "Codey Binary Blast" to toggle whether Codey can shoot projectiles to defeat bugs, which affects the game actions.
+* Use "**Codey Binary Blast**" to toggle whether Codey can shoot projectiles to defeat bugs, which affects the game actions.
-* Use "Codey Move Speed" to change how fast Codey moves, which affects both the game actions and skills.
+* Use "**Codey Move Speed**" to change how fast Codey moves, which affects both the game actions and skills.

 ## Game Story